 - Deeply internalized knowledge can help heal spiritual wounds

-- Having scripture memorized potentially makes you a better contributor to your community
+- Once you memorize scripture, you will become a better contributor to your community

 Experiencing even more benefits is guaranteed, such as an increased ability to interpret and explain scripture.

 Please post any additional reason you can think of in the comment section below.

 What To Do Before Memorizing A Single Verse